qmk/qmk_firmware/users/romus/README.md

 # Credits

-I have previously written my keymap by myself before, but I rewrote it here,
+This is a modified version of Let's Split keyboard from bbaserdem who has previously written his keymap by himself before, but rewrote it here.